N3wee/heritage-housing-app/README.md

 -   Plotted **actual vs. predicted** values for test set to validate predictions

--   Saved the trained pipeline as `linreg_model.joblib` in the
+-   Saved the trained pipeline as `linreg_model.joblib` in the models/ directory.”

 ### ✅ Streamlit Interface: Project Summary Page